Sports Betting · Investigation & Early Lawsuits HOT

 Multiple attorneys and consumer advocacy groups are examining whether sportsbook platforms like DraftKings used aggressive promotional tactics, rapid-bet features, and inadequate safeguards that contributed to gambling addiction among users.

-• Currently under the age of 18 and used DraftKings, OR
+• Are currently under the age of 18 and have used DraftKings

-• Began gambling on a sportsbook app while under the age of 18, OR
+• Began gambling on DraftKings while under the age of 18

 Users and families describe a pattern of concerns tied to online betting platforms: